Gentux/romain.soufflet.io/_posts/2014-06-11-Jump-between-often-used-directories.markdown

 ---
-layout: post
 categories: bash
+custom_css: posts.css
 date: 2014-06-11 17:36:21
+img: img/hd/worktools.jpg
+layout: post
 title: "Jump between often used directories"
-img: img/hd/worktools.jpg
 ---

 When I'm showing code or asking for advice to a colleague, I'm always surprised by their reactions when they see my